We love to talk about crazy baby names.

 We’ve all heard names that feel over the top.
 But defining exactly why they qualify as crazy baby names is a little tougher.

 Ultimately, it is a personal decision based on your lifestyle and values.
-If you’re a performance artist living in New York or L.A., and all of your friends are in similarly creative fields, I can guarantee that you can blithely violate many of these guidelines – though your parents in Poughkeepsie might not be thrilled.
+If you’re a performance artist living in New York or L.A., and all of your friends are in similarly creative fields, chances are that you can blithely violate many of these guidelines – though your parents in Poughkeepsie might not be thrilled.

-Now, a disclaimer: most of these rules can be blithely ignored when you’re choosing a middle name.
+Now, a disclaimer: most of these rules can also be forgotten when you’re choosing a middle name.

 Here are twelve tests that might – might – signal that you’ve gone too far.